What is an employee benefits program?

 An exceptional program

 As well as being generous and wide-ranging, top-tier benefits programs give employees the flexibility to choose which benefits suit them best.
 Health coverage and disability insurance may be extended to members of the employee’s immediate family as well as themselves.
 They may be given a budget to spend on a benefit category, such as personal development or travel.
 The benefits will be tailored to the employees and developed based on what matters most to them.
 The program is reviewed regularly so it will stay up to date.

-Choose benefits that line up with your values and those of your people
+2. Choose benefits that align with your values and your people’s

 Putting together an employee benefits package that reflects your values as a business is powerful.
 It’s a way of living the values and nurturing a company culture that reflects them.
 Experts at The University of Pennsylvania’s Wharton Business School found that when perks and benefits are characteristic of a company in this way, it creates an emotional resonance that affirms the employee’s choice of a workplace that shares their values.

-For example, a company that is deeply committed to sustainability might offer its employees free energy-saving light bulbs on demand, or paid time off to volunteer with environmental organizations, in addition to table-stake benefits like health coverage and pension plans.
+For example, a company that is deeply committed to sustainability might offer its employees free energy-saving light bulbs on demand, or paid time off to volunteer with environmental organizations, in addition to table-stake benefits like medical insurance and pension plans.
 These value-led benefits might not necessarily be high in financial value, but they hold a deeper significance for employees because of what they represent.